Daniel Zhao, Senior Photographer

 “Of the factors which cause accidents, speed and distracted driving are the top,” Torquati said.
 “And so we picked these checkpoints based on the most common areas for accidents.”

-According to Mark Abraham, executive director of local non-profit DataHaven — which manages a database of statistics on New Haven residents’ well-being, equity and quality of life — the list of streets that the NHPD program will monitor matches with DataHaven’s list of the roads with the most traffic volume in the city.
+According to Mark Abraham, executive director of local non-profit DataHaven — which manages a database of statistics on New Haven residents’ well-being, equity, and quality of life — the list of streets that the NHPD program will monitor aligns with DataHaven’s findings on the roads with the highest traffic volume in the city, supporting the need for a comprehensive Traffic Control Course.

 Abraham said these kinds of programs could be important in busier neighborhoods as they help to protect “vulnerable road users” — bus riders, cyclists and pedestrians.